MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-avroencoder-readme.md

 Support has been added to certain Azure Messaging SDK model classes for interoperability with the `AvroEncoder`.
 These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.avroencoder` namespace.
 Currently, the supported model classes are:

-- `azure.eventhub.EventData` for `azure-eventhub==5.9.0b3`
+- `azure.eventhub.EventData` for `azure-eventhub>=5.9.0`

 ### Message format

-If a message type that follows the MessageType protocol is provided to the encoder, it will encode the corresponding content and content type properties as follows:
+If a message type that follows the MessageType protocol is provided to the encoder for encoding, it will set the corresponding content and content type properties, where:

 - `content`: Avro payload (in general, format-specific payload)
   - Avro Binary Encoding